kubeflow/training-operator/README.md

 ### Requirements

-Custom Resources require Kubernetes >= 1.7

-For GPUs we recommend using Kubernetes 1.8
+TfJob requires Kubernetes >= 1.8

- * Kubernetes 1.7 had some support for GPUs
+ * CRDs required Kubernetes >= 1.7
+ * TfJob depends on Garbage Collection for CRDs which is only supported in >= 1.8
+ * GPU support is evolving quickly and its best to use Kubernetes 1.8 to get the latest features.

 ## Installing the TfJob CRD and operator on your k8s cluster